Pay & Entitlements

 Step 3 — Exchange rate adjustment

 The COLA index is adjusted based on current USD/local currency exchange rates.
-This is why your COLA changes each pay period.
+DoD adjusts for currency fluctuations as frequently as twice monthly, which is why your COLA can change from one pay period to the next (DoD FMR Vol. 7A, Ch.
+68, para.
+3.1.5).

 Step 4 — Your COLA amount